-The Company and certain subsidiary corporations have issued financial guarantees to banks for borrowings of its subsidiary corporations and the joint-venture company.
+The Company and certain subsidiary corporations have issued financial guarantees to banks for borrowings of its subsidiary corporations.
 These guarantees are subject to the impairment requirements of SFRS(I) 9.
 The Company and its subsidiary corporations do not expect significant credit losses arising from these guarantees.